l0rd/blog-files/domeide/README.md

 ## Docker in development environments

-Before going into the details of Docker and IDEs integration, let's argument why we think docker has to be in our list of essentials development tools.
+Before going into the details of Docker and IDEs integration, let's argument why we think Docker has to be in our list of essentials development tools.

 ### Build system
-First of all, Docker allow us to make our *build* *environments* portable, repeatable and isolated.
+First of all, Docker allows us to make our *build* *environments* portable, repeatable and isolated.
 Let's make an example: you need to build a C using gcc v5.1.
-All you need to do is run the following command (assuming, of course, that you have docker installed):
+All you need to do is run the following command (assuming, of course, that you have Docker installed):
 ```sh
 docker run gcc:5.1 gcc -o helloworld helloword.c
 ```